Dental Assistant, Continuing Education Certificate

 Orientation Session - Mandatory:

-Students must have the following paperwork turned in to the coordinator PRIOR to the start of clinical:
+- Students must turn in the following paperwork to the program director prior to the start of the program:

 - Negative PPD (six months) or negative chest x-ray less than one year old